 Would I have mämmi ever again?
 Good question.
 I think if someone would offer it to me at a dinner table I wouldn’t refuse it.
 I think that it is, as other Finnish foods like the salty liquorice salmiakki, an acquired taste.

 It won’t be the children’s favorite dessert, but if you like the flavor of dark bread I would definitely recommend you to try it.
+Update: here’s a video of Chef Gordon Ramsay tasting it and giving his professional opinion.

 Have you tasted mämmi?
 What did you think about its flavor and texture?
 Granted, the presentation could be much, much better.